|

 HP and HPE have jointly hired

-level tend to be unusual ones; dig deeper into the site for
+the top level of the website tend to be unusual ones; dig deeper into the site for

 social consciousness,